 Photo Credit: Tourism Victoria

-Continue your self drive in Apollo Bay down the Great Ocean Road.
+Continue your drive in Apollo Bay down the Great Ocean Road.
 Continue no the Princes Highway through Warnambool and Port Fairy.
 You will join the Henty Highway and travel north until you rejoin the Princes Highway once again, taking you to Mount Gambier.

 Apollo Bay to Mount Gambier, 4 hr 25 min